defgsus/good-github/README.md

 either a correct answer for `Basic` evals or the `Fact` Model-graded eval, or an exhaustive rubric for evaluating answers for the `Criteria` Model-graded eval.
-- [x] Include at least 100 high quality examples (it is okay to only contribute 5-10 meaningful examples and have us test them with GPT-4 before adding all 100)
+- [x] **Include at least 15 high quality examples.**

 If there is anything else that makes your eval worth including, please document it below.

 ### Unique eval value

-The task is highly trivial for humans, yet both GPT4 and GPT3.5 struggle with it.
+All of the examples contain dummy values, but come from terminology/formatting used in bills from many different utilities.

 ## Eval structure 🏗️